These yard plants will help to repel the pesky bugs that you may not hanging out around your house.

 These are the bomb when it comes to getting rid of bugs because they are really, really good at it.
 Ants hate this gorgeous flower, as do roaches, spider mites, ticks, silverfish, and even bed bugs.

 Who doesn’t love the look of lavender?
 It’s a lovely purple and the shape is interesting and different.
 Lots of folks love the smell, although some really don’t care for it.
-Plant it near your doors and windows and little gnats will stay away.

 You’re familiar with citronella if you’re someone who loves being outside in spring and summer.
 It comes in candles, oils, and sprays to keep mosquitoes away.
 Well, citronella actually comes from lemongrass.
 Skip the middleman and grow it yourself!
 It grows as tall as your 3rd grader and you can even use it in your cooking.